Tatum Paxley: Multiple storylines (2023–2025)

+The Culling (2025–2026)

-On the May 13 episode of NXT, Paxley had a breakdown backstage, after which Thea Hail tried to console her, but to no avail, thus resulting in a match between Paxley and Hail, which Paxley lost due to disqualification for gouging Hail's eye while escaping a kimura lock, and continued to attack her after the match had ended, turning heel.
-Paxley then entered into a storyline with Izzi Dame, where Dame attempts to recruit Paxley into The Culling stable.
+On the May 13 episode of NXT, Paxley had a breakdown backstage, after which Hail tried to console her but to no avail, thus resulting in a match between Paxley and Hail, which Paxley lost due to disqualification for gouging Hail's eye while escaping a kimura lock, and continued to attack her after the match had ended, turning heel again.
+Paxley then entered into a storyline with Izzi Dame, where Dame attempted to recruit Paxley into The Culling stable.
 On the July 1 episode of NXT, Paxley teamed with Dame to defeat Zaria and Sol Ruca, and joined The Culling.
 At Evolution on July 13, Paxley and Dame entered the 20-woman battle royal for a women's world championship match at Clash in Paris but the pair were immediately eliminated at the start of the match by Nia Jax.
-On the July 22 episode of NXT, The Culling (Paxley, Dame, Shawn Spears, and Niko Vance) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and Sol Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable with Paxley picking up the win.
-On the August 5 episode of NXT, Paxley challenged Ruca for the NXT Women's North American Championship, but failed to win the title.
+On the July 22 episode of NXT, The Culling (Paxley, Dame, Shawn Spears, and Niko Vance) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and Sol Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable, with Paxley picking up the win.
+On the August 5 episode of NXT, Paxley challenged Ruca for the NXT Women's North American Championship but failed to win the title.

-On October 14 episode of NXT, Paxley won a battle royal to become the #1 contender for the NXT Women's Championship by last eliminating Dame and Jordynne Grace, with her former tag team partner Lyra Valkyria joining the ring to celebrate with her.
-At Halloween Havoc on October 25, Paxley defeated Jacy Jayne to win the title.
-At the subsequent episode of NXT, however, Paxley went against the advice of Izzi Dame and reintroduced The Wheel with contenders from NXT and WWE Evolve.
-With Izzi Dame's name noticeably missing, Lola Vice was chosen to be the next #1 Contender.
-The match ended in disqualification as they tried to fend off Fatal Influence after Izzi Dame was ambushed.
-The following week on TV the duo of Paxley & Dame alongside, Lola Vice would lose to Fatal Influence in a 6 woman tag match, making Paxley reconsider her stance of being a fighting champion, on the behest of Dame, the following week Paxley would give Jayne her rematch, on the promise that Jayne can never challenge for the title again, if she were to lose.
-At NXT Gold Rush on November 18, Paxley lost the title back to Jayne after Dame turned on her, ending her reign at 24 days, marking the shortest reign in the title's history, exiling Paxley from The Culling.
+On October 14 episode of NXT, Paxley won a battle royal to become the No. 1 contender for the NXT Women's Championship by last eliminating Dame and Jordynne Grace, with her former tag team partner Lyra Valkyria joining the ring to celebrate with her, seemingly reverting Paxley to a tweener in the process.
+At Halloween Havoc on October 25, Paxley defeated Jayne to win the title.
+At the subsequent episode of NXT, Paxley went against the advice of Dame and reintroduced The Wheel with contenders from NXT and Evolve.
+With Dame's name noticeably missing, Lola Vice was chosen to be the next No. 1 Contender.
+The match ended in disqualification as they tried to fend off Fatal Influence after Dame was ambushed.
+The following week on NXT, the duo of Paxley and Dame, alongside Vice, lost to Fatal Influence in a six-woman tag team match, making Paxley reconsider her stance of being a fighting champion; on the behest of Dame, the following week Paxley would give Jayne her rematch, on the promise that Jayne can never challenge for the title again, if she were to lose.
+At NXT Gold Rush on November 18, Paxley lost the title back to Jayne after Dame turned on her, ending her reign at 24 days, marking the shortest reign in the title's history, exiling Paxley from The Culling, and cementing her face turn.